 Request 3: TTFB: 2.05s | Total: 2.05s

-Average: 2.33s The backend itself has variable response times (1.38s to 5.56s) with a noticeable cold start penalty.
-This affects both environments equally and is the next bottleneck to tackle after the web server migration — likely through API response caching, database optimization, or connection pooling.
+Average: 2.33s Response times swing between 1.38s and 5.56s, with a noticeable cold start penalty.
+That hits both environments equally, and it’s the next bottleneck after the web server migration.
+API response caching, database optimization or connection pooling are the likely levers.

 Tested with a CSS file from the theme: